CallumMcEwen/Bome-Translator-Presets/README.md

 Collection of Bome Midi Translator Presets

 Originally I purchased the Behringer CMD PL-1 Midi controller so I could use it with SDR-Console V2.
-It was a cheap way of having a large know (Jog Wheel) for tuning a radio.
+It was a cheap way of having a large knob (Jog Wheel) for tuning a radio.

 Using Bome Midi Translator http://www.bome.com I can also use the CMD PL-1 to control almost any other piece of software or use software to control the LEDs on the Midi controller.